 Mr. Weatherwax has represented clients before virtually all types of patent tribunals, including district courts, the United States Court of Appeals for the Federal Circuit, the United States Supreme Court, the Patent and Trademark Office, the International Trade Commission, and international arbitral tribunals, in trials and appeals of highly complex matters involving a full spectrum of patent and license enforcement, defense, acquisition, and valuation.
-His patent litigation and counseling has encompassed an exceptionally wide range of technologies including semiconductor packaging and microelectronics, DRAM memory, electronics power and battery management, computer security, mobile device networking, implantable heart repair and monitoring, subcutaneous drug delivery, polymerase nucleic acid quantitation, recombinant DNA preparation, smart phone and gesture user interfaces, LAN protocols and filters, video game controllers and distribution channels, audio reproduction and amplifiers, telephone multiplexing, user customization software, automated retail processing, point-of-sale and enterprise management software, and metal coating and finishing.
+His patent litigation and counseling has encompassed an exceptionally wide range of technologies including semiconductor packaging and microelectronics, DRAM memory, electronics power and battery management, computer security, mobile device networking, implantable heart repair and monitoring, subcutaneous drug delivery, polymerase nucleic acid quantitation, recombinant DNA preparation, smart phone and gesture user interfaces, LAN protocols and filters, video game controllers and distribution channels, semiconductor voltage level shifter circuits, audio reproduction and amplifiers, telephone multiplexing, user customization software, automated retail processing, point-of-sale and enterprise management software, and metal coating and finishing.

 Mr. Weatherwax practiced for many years at the famed patent and general litigation firm of Irell & Manella, LLP in Los Angeles.
 He served as law clerk to the Honorable Judge Robert Beezer of the United States Court of Appeals for the Ninth Circuit.
 Mr. Weatherwax received his juris doctor degree from the University of California-Davis Martin Luther King, Jr. School of Law, where he received the honor of the Order of the Coif.